brsynth/amn_release/README.md

 ## Content description:

 In this repository you will find different **notebooks** that have different purposes.
-They are all linked to a python **function-storing file**, except for the `Figure.ipynb` notebook which runs alone.
+They are all linked to a python **function-storing file**, except for the `Figures.ipynb` notebook which runs alone.
 Their purpose is explained hereafter.

 Some **folders** store different kinds of datasets, which will be described here.